EAS-project-oy/eas-eu-compliance/readme.txt

 == Changelog ==

-= 1.6.18 =
+= 1.6.24 =

-* Implemented partial support of the Blcoks checkout page.
-Starting from 1.6.18 EAS EU compliance supports Checkout Blocks for the Standard operatoinal mode with IOSS threshold calculation
-* Fixed issue with duplicated items in the cart (some plugins create duplicated items that to be hanlde by EAS plugin as a separate item with unique ID)
+* Resolved the issue of duplicate items in the cart caused by certain plugins, ensuring that the EAS plugin handles each item as a unique entry with an individual ID.
-* Fixed compatibility issue with WooCommerce Multilingual & Multicurrency in the Admin
+* Addressed a compatibility issue between WooCommerce Multilingual & Multicurrency in the Admin panel.
-* Minor bugs fixed in the installation and removal process
+* Fixed minor bugs related to the installation and removal processes.
+* Introduced a new feature: Integration with Linnworks for seamless transfer of the IOSS number directly to Linnworks.
+* Added a configuration option to track and control changes to the delivery address.

 = 1.6.11 =